Social media has become a crucial customer contact channel for many businesses.

 In these cases, businesses need to be able to go beyond text-based chat support and offer a more consultative approach to customer service.

-Video chat for social media rectifies this issue by enabling face-to-face customer interactions in the virtual realm.
+Video chat rectifies this issue by enabling face-to-face customer interactions in the virtual realm.

-As a primary feature of our platform, Talkative’s innovative video chat can be integrated with the same social channels as our live chat - meaning that any social media live chat can be effortlessly escalated to a video call at any point.
+As a primary feature of our platform, Talkative’s innovative video chat can be integrated with the same social channels as our live chat - meaning that any chat interaction can be effortlessly escalated to a video call at any point.

 It means your customers will be able to access and enjoy premium video chat customer service through all their favorite social platforms.